Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Formulation and numerical methods

 Traditionally, $f_0$ is often fixed as the initial CR distribution \citep[e.g., ][]{2019ApJ...876...60B, 2022ApJ...928..112B} or as the CR equilibrium distribution after adiabatic evolution \citep[e.g., ][]{2023MNRAS.523.3328S}.
 With the expanding box, however, the bulk anisotropy level in $f$ keeps changing due to both the $\dot{B}/B$ driving and quasi-linear evolution.
 This would render the $\delta f$ method less effective in mitigating statistical noise.
 Therefore, we adaptively adjust $f_0$ towards matching the evolving distribution $f$, so that the statistical noise remains at a relatively low level.

 By design, the adjustment of $f_0$ can be arbitrary.
-In our case, we initialize the CR particles with an isotropic $\kappa$ distribution
+In our case, we initialize the CR particles with an isotropic $\kappa$ distribution \footnote{While analytical and numerical studies of the CR gyro-resonant instability often use a broken power-law distribution \citep{2018MNRAS.476.2779L, 2019ICRC...36..279H, 2019ApJ...882....3H}, we adopt a continuous $\kappa$ distribution for two reasons.
+Numerically, $f_0$ needs to span the entire momentum range to ensure $w \ll 1$ for the $\delta-f$ method in Equation~\ref{equ::weight_delta_f} to reduce noise \citep{2019ApJ...876...60B}.
+Physically, it qualitatively mimics more realistic CR distribution with a peak in the spectrum ($\sim$GeV), and allows us to study the scattering for both higher and lower energy particles.}

-where $\mathcal{G}()$, $\kappa$ and $p_0$ denote the Gamma function, the power index, and the peak momentum, respectively.
-As the background expands/compresses, the CR distribution becomes anisotropic:
+where $\mathcal{G}()$, $\kappa$ and $p_0$ denote the Gamma function, the power index, and the \textbf{initial} peak momentum, respectively.
+As the background expands/compresses, the CR distribution becomes anisotropic as the bi-$\kappa$ distribution \citep{1991PhFlB...3.1835S} (see Appendix~\ref{sec::app_accuracy}) \footnote{This form is mathematically equivalent with the anisotropic $\kappa$-distribution used in \citet{2023MNRAS.523.3328S} (Equation~(35)), where our $(\xi, p_0)$ \textbf{corresponds to $(\xi^{-1}, p_0/\xi^2)$ in \citet{2023MNRAS.523.3328S}}.
+The form adopted here has the advantage of being more conveniently compatible with the expanding box setup.
+In the absence of MHD waves to isotropize the particles, our expanding box setup leads to $\xi = a(t)$ and $p_0$ remaining constant, whereas $p_0$ in the form used by \citet{2023MNRAS.523.3328S} will always evolve.}:

-where $\mu$ and $\xi$ represent the CR pitch angle and anisotropy level.
+where $\mu$ and $\xi$ represent the CR pitch angle and the anisotropy parameter.
 The factor $a^4$ in the denominator accounts for the reduction in lab frame density resulting from the background expansion (see previous subsection).
-The pitch angle anisotropy is significant for particles whose $p \gtrsim p_0$ but becomes negligible when $p \ll p_0$, as the $\kappa$-distribution yields $f(p\ll p_0, \mu) \sim \text{const}$, which changes little in response to expansion/compression.
-Note that initial $\kappa$ distribution corresponds to $a=1$ and $\xi=1$.
-Under adiabatic evolution without MHD perturbations, the CR distribution $f$ should precisely follow Equation~\ref{equ::kappa_dist_aniso} with $\xi = a(t)$ \citep[see Appendix of ][]{2023MNRAS.523.3328S}.
-However, in our simulations, the MHD waves resulting from the CRPAI tend to isotropize the CR distribution due to quasi-linear diffusion, reducing the anisotropy level at certain energy ranges.
+One notable fact about this distribution function is that the pitch angle anisotropy is significant for particles whose $p \gtrsim p_0$ but becomes negligible when $p \ll p_0$, as the $\kappa$-distribution yields $f(p\ll p_0, \mu) \sim \text{const}$, which changes little in response to expansion/compression.

+In our simulations, however, the MHD waves resulting from the CRPAI tend to isotropize the CR distribution due to quasi-linear diffusion, reducing the anisotropy at certain energy ranges.
 Additionally, during scattering with MHD waves, the bulk CR population can lose or gain energy, and $p_0$ may shift.
 We thus parameterize the above form of the anisotropic $\kappa$ distribution (Equation~\ref{equ::kappa_dist_aniso}) as the ansatz for $f_0$, and dynamically estimate $\xi$ and $p_0$, by taking the generalized method of moments for Equation~\ref{equ::kappa_dist_aniso} after treating $f\left(t, \boldsymbol{p}\right)$ as $f_\text{aniso}$: